Canon 600D vs Nikon D850

 One difference between the cameras concerns the presence of an on-board flash.
 The 600D has one, while the D850 does not.
 While the built-in flash of the 600D is not very powerful, it can at times be useful as a fill-in light.The 600D has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the D850 does not have a selfie-screen.

 The Nikon D850 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 600D writes its imaging data to SDXC cards, while the D850 uses SDHC or XQD cards.
 The D850 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 600D only has one slot.
 The D850 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 600D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 600D and Nikon D850 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-> It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 600D does not offer wifi capability.
+It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
+In contrast, the 600D does not provide wifi capability.

-> Studio photographers will appreciate that the Nikon D850 (unlike the 600D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.
+Studio photographers will appreciate that the Nikon D850 (unlike the 600D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.